kuzanna2016/non-manuals-2021/processing/README.md

   * `components` - list of indexes of components to plot
   * `plot_deaf` - boolean, default `False`, whether to plot the difference between deaf and hearing signers

 See [example config](configs/fda.json).

+The plots, scores and explained ratios will be saved in `saved/fda` in the folder with the experiment name.

 # Plots